TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 % folder
 % functions used: 1.
 Session; 2. eventProcessors

-% NOTE: depending on the node and prb. version of Open EPhys recording GUI,
+% NOTE: depending on the node and prb. version of Open Ephys recording GUI,
-% particular field names were event indicies are saved can vary.
+% particular field names where event indicies are saved can vary.
 The code
-% downbelow checks for all known to me, but can be uncomplete.
+% down below checks for all known to me, but can be uncomplete.
 It only
-% cheks events for the node selected in the event extraction window
+% checks events for the node selected in the event extraction window
 % NOTE: This code has two modi: first just retriving infomation, like the
-% dataframe saving event indicies and second to actually extract event data
+% dataframe and second to actually extract and save event data

 % This gets called when the user clicks on event extraction in the event
 % extraction window and open ephys is recording format